hasura/graphql-engine/CONTRIBUTING.md

 All of the three components have a single version, denoted by either the git tag, or a combination of branch name and git commit SHA.

-For any contribution in the form of a Pull Request to any of the components, a CLA (Contributor License Agreement) needs to be signed [here](https://cla-assistant.io/hasura/graphql-engine) before (or after) the pull request has been submitted.
+For all contributions, a CLA (Contributor License Agreement) needs to be signed [here](https://cla-assistant.io/hasura/graphql-engine) before (or after) the pull request has been submitted.
+A bot will prompt the same as a pull request comment.

 ### Docs